florian/florian.github.io/_posts/2018-05-09-federated-learning.md

 Current machine learning approaches require the availability of large datasets.
 These are usually created by collecting huge amounts of data from users.
 Federated Learning is a more flexible technique that allows training a model without directly seeing the data.
-Although it is a distributed algorithm, it is very different from the data center use of machine learning.
+Although the learning algorithm is used in a distributed way, Federated Learning is very different to the way machine learning is used in data centers.
 Many guarantees about distributions cannot be made and communication is often slow and unstable.

 To be able to perform Federated Learning efficiently, optimization algorithms can be adapted and various compression schemes can be used.
-The privacy aspect can be tackled using differential privacy and encryption.
+The privacy aspect can be tackled using Differential Privacy and encryption.
 Since the system in general is quite flexible, it can be adapted to allow for locally personalized models.
 Although there have been several papers about Federated Learning, it is still quite new and not many uses of it were reported by the industry yet.